RichardBack/PetHotelManagement/README.md

 **Algorithms and Data Structures**:

-- **Linked Lists for Improved Organization**: Used linked lists to keep pet records organized and easy to manage, even as the system grew.
+- **Linked Lists for Improved Organization**: Used linked lists to keep pet records organized and easily managed, even as the system grew.

 - **Improved Performance**: Solved challenges related to speed and efficiency to ensure the system works well with more data.